Nidhi-Guntgatti/crab-genomics-analysis/README.md

 ---

-## ▶️ Usage
+## Usage

-Scripts are modular and can be run independently.
+The scripts are modular and designed to be executed sequentially:

-Typical workflow:

-1. Run scripts in `scripts/processing/`
-2. Perform analyses using `scripts/analysis/`
-3. Generate figures from `scripts/visualization/`
+1. Data preparation and integration (`scripts/processing/`)
+2. Analytical workflows (`scripts/analysis/`)
+3. Visualization and figure generation (`scripts/visualization/`)

+Users should update file paths within scripts prior to execution.

 ---

-## 📁 Notes
+## Notes

-* File paths in scripts use placeholders (`path/to/...`) and must be updated before execution.
-* Input data files are not included in this repository.
+* Input datasets are not included in this repository.
+* Scripts assume standardized sample identifiers across tools.
-* Scripts are designed for contig-level integration of multiple genomic tools.
+* The workflow is designed for contig-level analyses and may require adaptation for complete genomes.

 ---

-## 👩‍🔬 Author
+## Author

-**Nidhi Guntgatti**
+Nidhi Guntgatti
-Bioinformatics & Genomics Analysis
+Bioinformatics and Genomics

 ---

-## 📌 Project Focus
+## Purpose

-This repository supports genomic investigation of CRAB isolates to:
+This repository supports the genomic investigation of CRAB isolates, with emphasis on resistance mechanisms, mobile genetic elements, and clonal population structure.

-* Understand resistance mechanisms
-* Identify mobile genetic elements driving AMR
-* Explore clonal spread and population structure
-* Integrate multiple typing and annotation tools

----

-## 📜 License

-This project is for academic and research purposes.